massacresIV/PF1EE/docs/srd/races/common/gnomes/gnomes.md

 ## Gnome Lineages
 You select a lineage at 1st level to reflect abilities passed down to you from your ancestors or common among those of your race in the environment where you were born or grew up.
 You have only one lineage and can’t change it later.
 A lineage is not the same as a culture or ethnicity, though some cultures or ethnicities might have more or fewer members from a particular lineage.

+### Common Gnome
+Common Gnomes gain the following racial traits;
+- **Common Gnome Magic (2 RP):** Common Gnomes add +1 to the DC of any illusion spells or spell-like abilities they cast.
+Common Gnomes also gain the following spell-like abilities: At Will—*prestidigitation*; 1/day—*speak with animals*.
+The caster level for these effects is equal to the Common Gnome’s level.
+The DC for these spell-like abilities is equal to 10 + the spell’s level + the Common Gnome’s Charisma modifier.
+- **Illusion Resistance (1 RP):** Common Gnomes gain a +2 racial saving throw bonus against illusion spells and effects.
+- **Obsessive (1 RP):** Common Gnomes gain a +2 racial bonus on a Profession skill of their choice, and it becomes a class skill.

 ### Deep Gnome
 Deep Gnomes gain the following racial traits;
 - **Darkvision (1 RP):** Deep Gnomes can see perfectly in the dark up to 30 feet.
 - **Deep Gnome Magic (2 RP):** Deep Gnomes add +1 to the DC of any illusion spells or spell-like abilities they cast.
 Deep Gnomes also gain the following spell-like abilities: At Will—*ghost sound*; 1/day—*disguise self*.
 The caster level for these effects is equal to the Deep Gnome’s level.
 The DC for these spell-like abilities is equal to 10 + the spell’s level + the Deep Gnome’s Charisma modifier.
 - **Stonecunning (1 RP):** Deep Gnomes gain a +2 bonus on Perception checks to notice unusual stonework, such as traps and hidden doors located in stone walls or floors.
 They receive a check to notice such features whenever they pass within 10 feet of them, whether or not they are actively looking.

-### Surface Gnome
-Surface Gnomes gain the following racial traits;
-- **Surface Gnome Magic (2 RP):** Surface Gnomes add +1 to the DC of any illusion spells or spell-like abilities they cast.
-Surface Gnomes also gain the following spell-like abilities: At Will—*prestidigitation*; 1/day—*speak with animals*.
-The caster level for these effects is equal to the Surface Gnome’s level.
-The DC for these spell-like abilities is equal to 10 + the spell’s level + the Surface Gnome’s Charisma modifier.
-- **Illusion Resistance (1 RP):** Surface Gnomes gain a +2 racial saving throw bonus against illusion spells and effects.
-- **Obsessive (1 RP):** Surface Gnomes gain a +2 racial bonus on a Profession skill of their choice, and it becomes a class skill.

 ---